anhydrous99/Rainbow/README.md

 * `use_dense` - takes a string with three possible values, "factorized_noisy", "noisy", or false/null.
 If
 "factorized_noisy" the factorized random algorithm will be used, if "noisy" regular random algorithm will be used otherwise a regular `Dense` layer will be used.

+### Priority Replay

+* `priority_replay` - If this field exists then it is assumed that a priority replay buffer is to be used.
+This field would be a JSON object with the fields `alpha` and `beta` which are priority replay hyper-parameters.

+### Categorical DQN

+* `categorical` - If this field exists then it is assumed that Categorical DQN will be used.
+This field would be a JSON object with the fields `n_atoms`, the number of atoms in the distributions, and `v` which is an array with two floats that represent Vmin and Vmax in the Distributional RL paper.

+## Output run metrics and checkpoints

+If the `save_checkpoints` is true then the model is saved anytime a new best reward is reached.
+It will be saved in a folder called checkpoints and a subfolder whose name is the concatenation of the enviornment name and the run name.
+After a run has completed, in a data folder and a subfolder names as with the checkpoints, a CSV file with the reward of the run every step is saved.
+A plot of the reward is also saved, in a folder named plot.